syncfusion-content/blazor-docs/blazor/heatmap-chart/accessibility.md

 ---
 layout: post
-title: Accessibility in Blazor HeatMap Chart Component | Syncfusion
+title: Accessibility in Blazor HeatMap chart component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor HeatMap Chart component and much more.
+description: Checkout and learn here all about Accessibility in Syncfusion Blazor HeatMap chart component and much more.
 platform: Blazor
 control: HeatMap Chart
 documentation: ug
 ---

-# Accessibility in Blazor HeatMap Component
+# Accessibility in Blazor HeatMap component

 HeatMap has built-in accessibility features like WAI-ARIA attributes.